DingLabSJTU/FcTags/README.md

-# Imaging Spatial Proteomics with Color-Time 2D Barcode
+# Fluoro-changing Tags Based on DNA Strand Displacement Enable Highly Multiplexed Protein Imaging
-## Overview of CT2B
+## Overview of FcTags
-Color-Time 2D Barcode (CT2B) is a method capable of generating massive distinguishable tags for spatial proteomics imaging with easily accessible equipment and reagent.
-To decode proteins from CT2B images, we developed an AI algorithm platform here.
+Fluoro-changing Tags (FcTags) are capable of generating exponentially scalable antibody tags for spatial proteomics imaging with easily accessible equipment and reagent.
+To decode proteins from FcTag-based images, we developed an AI algorithm platform here.
 The algorithm accurately aligns fluorescent images captured at different time points, and decodes proteins via two unique algorithms called `Subtraction` and `Linear unmixing`.
 The step-by-step operations and important notes can be found in the corresponding section of each algorithm file.

 ## Computer hardware (optional)
 - Computer workstation equipped with an AMD Ryzen 5975WX CPU
 - NVIDIA RTX 3090 graphics processing card

 ## Environmental setup
-- `PIL`
-- `opencv-python`
-- `numpy`
-- `scipy`
-- `scikit-image`
-- `pandas`
-- `openpyxl`
-- `itertools`
-- `os`
-- `SimpleITK`
-- `SimpleITK-SimpleElastix`

-Here are the steps you need to take to install the python environment and the above libraries:
+See pyproject.toml file for library version and various dependencies.
+Here are the steps to setup the python environment:

 ### 1. Install Jupyter Notebook 7.x (or Python 3.x)
 The algorithm is crafted in Python and executed within Jupyter Notebook.
 To execute the files, you have the option to install either `Python 3.x` or `Jupyter Notebook 7.x`.